 Additionally, they track metrics like conversion rates from ad views to purchases, website traffic, and social media engagement levels.

 Knowing your customers is key for restaurants.
 Restaurants must understand what their customers prefer to eat, so they must look at past orders, food preferences, age, and feedback to improve the dining experience.
-Using a CRM like Restrowork’s CRM tool can be of great value since it gathers the data of your customers and helps your servers with upselling based on past orders, dietary restrictions, and other preferences
+Using an advanced restaurant management and CRM tool can be of great value since it gathers key customer data and helps your servers with upselling based on past orders, dietary restrictions, and other preferences

 This helps restaurants send out offers and promotions that people will want.
 By knowing more about their customers, restaurants can see what’s popular and change their menus to match what people want.